ABilevich/Adventure_SpringBoot_1/README.md

 with this setting, all beans are lazy an no been created until its needed

-The advantages are speed, it has some problems for @RestControllers and there may be configurations that dont fail until its too late,
+The advantages are speed, it has some problems for @RestControllers and there may be configurations that don't fail until its too late,

 its better no not do early optimization in this case.

+## 1.8 Bean scope

+the default scope is singleton (only one instance is created)

+we could specify the scope in the class itself

+- singleton: Create a single shared instance of the bean (Default)
+- prototype: Creates a new bean instance for each container request

+And some scopes used only for web apps

+- request: Scoped to an HTTP web request
+- session: Scoped to an HTTP web session
+- application: Scoped to a web app ServletContext
+- websocket: Scoped to a web socket